-- 1. In the case of a student who is found to be lacking in any of the following: - a) compliance with the academic and professional requirements as per the student's licensing Board and applicable Code of Ethics for that Board's academic and clinical skills; or - b) ethical and interpersonal skills and behavior,
+1. In the case of a student who is found to be lacking in any of the following:

+- a) compliance with the academic and professional requirements as per the student's licensing Board and applicable Code of Ethics for that Board's academic and clinical skills; or - b) ethical and interpersonal skills and behavior,

 The Director will require an evaluation of the student by a professional in human conduct of the student's choice.
-The student will be placed on a Leave of Absence status until such time as s/he is competent to continue academic and clinical studies.
-If the student is not competent to resume studies within one year of the Leave of Absence, s/he will be terminated from the program.
-If the student wishes to re-apply, s/he will need to submit evidence of ability to conduct him/herself in an ethical and professional manner.
+The student will be placed on a Leave of Absence status until such time as competence to continue academic and clinical studies is determined.
+If the student is not competent to resume studies within one year of the Leave of Absence, the student will be terminated from the program.
+If the student wishes to re-apply, evidence will need to be submitted of ability to maintain conduct in an ethical and professional manner.
 A determination of re-acceptance will be made by the Director and another Board member.

 During the Leave of Absence, a report will be submitted to the Director to determine if and when the student will be qualified to continue pursuing studies in the Program.
-If from the evaluation it is learned that the student needs professional help, the student will be required to seek the recommended professional help.
-It is the student's responsibility to seek the recommended professional help at his/her own cost or under his/her medical plan.
+If, from the evaluation, it is learned that the student needs professional help, the student will be required to seek the recommended professional help.
+It is the student's responsibility to seek the recommended professional help at their own cost or under their medical plan.

 The Director reserves the right to make a determination of the student's status, taking into consideration the best interests of the student and the Program's other students.
-S/he is not bound by the evaluation submitted by the student and will decide based on her professional judgment based on all available information.
+The Director is not bound by the evaluation submitted by the student's choice of professional and will decide based on professional judgment based on all available information.

-If the Director determines that the student violated his or her licensing Code of Ethics, a report will be made to that Licensing Board advising of the violation.
+If the Director determines that the student violated the licensing Code of Ethics, a report will be made to that Licensing Board advising of the violation.

 2. IICS has a clear commitment and policy of compliance with all laws and regulations applicable to qualified students challenged by a disability.
-Once a qualified student officially notifies the Program

-Director of the existence of a disability, s/he will attempt to reasonably accommodate the student in accordance with Section 504 of the Rehabilitation Act and Americans with Disabilities Act.
+Once a qualified student officially notifies the Program Director of the existence of a disability, all attempts will be made to reasonably accommodate the student in accordance with Section 504 of the Rehabilitation Act and Americans with Disabilities Act.

-- 3. When a student is medically, mentally and/or emotionally disabled, which renders him/her not qualified to receive educational services, such students shall apply for a leave of absence.
-Should the student decide to return to the Program, medical evidence providing support of the student's request will be required prior to re-admission. - 4.
-A student is not qualified to receive educational services from IICS if s/he poses a direct or imminent threat to the health, safety or welfare of others, or whose conduct (past or present) of which official knowledge has been obtained, is detrimental to the image or best interest of the Program and its constituencies, and may be summarily suspended. - 5.
-If the Director has reasonable basis to believe that the student is a person challenged by a disability, but otherwise qualified to study in the Program, s/he may request medical or professional evidence about any disability.
+3. When a student is medically, mentally and/or emotionally disabled, which renders them not qualified to receive educational services, such students shall apply for a leave of absence.
+Should the student decide to return to the Program, medical evidence providing support of the student's request will be required prior to re-admission.

+4. A student is not qualified to receive educational services from IICS if they pose a direct or imminent threat to the health, safety or welfare of others, or whose conduct (past or present) of which official knowledge has been obtained, is detrimental to the image or best interest of the Program and its constituencies, and may be summarily suspended.

+5. If the Director has reasonable basis to believe that the student is a person challenged by a disability, but otherwise qualified to study in the Program, they may request medical or professional evidence about any disability.
 All reasonable accommodation alternatives available will be provided.
 If the student is found not to be qualified to pursue studies in the Program, or if the Director determines that no reasonable accommodation can be made, the student will be notified within twenty (20) working days of the date of the decision.